orggue/adidas-zaragoza/container-essentials/docker/03_images.md

 * When doing rapid testing and prototyping.
 * When experimenting.
 * When you want the latest version.

 Do specify tags:
 * When recording a procedure into a script.
 * When going to production.
 * To ensure that the same version will be used everywhere.
-* To ensure repeatability later
+* To ensure repeatability later.

 ----